teotm/teotm/README.md

 ## Hi there 👋

+I will make a cooler looking bio in here soon, yuhhhhhhhhhhh But don't expect that I'll do it quickly
+Okay byes, waaaaaaaaaaaah

 <!--
 **teotm/teotm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.